TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 ## Disclaimer & Legal Agreement

 This tool was created for educational and authorized security testing purposes.
-By using this software you agree to use it in a way.
+By using this software you agree to The Terms and Conditions

 Here are the terms: